capport-wg/7710bis/README.md

    The Captive Portal DHCP / RA Option informs the client that it may be behind a captive portal and provides the URI to access an API as defined by [draft-ietf-capport-api].
-This is primarily intended to improve the user experience by getting them to the captive portal faster and more reliably.
+This is primarily intended to improve the user experience by showing the user the captive portal information faster and more reliably.
 Note that, for the foreseeable future, captive portals will still need to implement the interception techniques to serve legacy clients, and clients will need to perform probing to detect captive portals.